-Wind energy is an important source of renewable energy and it has a very high potential both onshore and offshore.
-In terms of installed capacity, onshore wind is still the largest contribution.
-However, in the next years, the new annual offshore installed capacity is estimated to exceed 30 GW by 2030, in order to stay on-track for a netzero/ 1.5° C pathway (Lee et al., 2022).
-In offshore, there is a growing interest in floating foundations.
-In fact, FOWTs would allow access to good wind resource locations that are not suitable for fixed-bottom foundations.
+Wind energy is an important source of renewable energy, and it has very high potential both onshore and offshore.
+In terms of installed capacity, onshore wind is still the largest contributor.
+However, the new annual offshore installed capacity is estimated to exceed 30 GW by 2030 in order to stay on track for a net zero/1.5 °C pathway (Lee et al., 2022).
+There is a growing interest in floating offshore foundations.
+In fact, floating offshore wind turbines (FOWTs) would allow us access to good wind resource locations that are not suitable for fixed-bottom foundations.

 In that context, the levelized cost of energy (LCOE) of offshore wind farms needs to be decreased to be competitive with respect to onshore wind.
 This is especially true for the FOWTs.
-One effective way to achieve this objective is to investigate different strategies for the control of the FOWTs.
-As explained in (Bianchi et al., 2007), the minimisation of the LCOE involves a series of partial objectives, energy capture, mechanical loads and power quality.
-These objectives are actually closely related and sometimes conflicting and they should not be pursued separately.
-Hence, the question is to find a well balanced compromise among them.
+One effective way to achieve this objective is to investigate different strategies for the control of FOWTs.
+As explained in Bianchi et al. (2007), the minimization of the LCOE involves a series of partial objectives: energy capture, mechanical loads and power quality.
+These objectives are actually closely related and sometimes conflicting, and they should not be pursued separately.
+Hence, it is a question of finding a well-balanced compromise among them.
 Considering FOWTs, this optimization problem increases in complexity since the motions of the floating platform interact with the feedback control loop.
 Moreover, the coupling between the platform motions, the rotor dynamics and the blade pitch control can lead to oscillating (not damped) steady-state or even to unstable conditions (Larsen et al., 2007).

-Those phenomena can be classified in two families: one is related to undesired motions of the platform, even if the system is still stable.
-Those are the Non Minimum Phase Zeros (NMPZs).
-They are associated to the zeros of the transfer function describing the system.
-The other family is associated to the damping of the system which is related to the poles of the transfer function and can affect the system stability.
+These phenomena can be classified into two families: one is related to undesired motions of the platform, even if the system is still stable.
+These are the non-minimum phase zeros (NMPZs).
+They are associated with the zeros of the transfer function describing the system.
+The other family is associated with the damping of the system, which is related to the poles of the transfer function, and can affect the system stability.

-The nature and the set of control parameters leading to those phenomena can vary from one platform design to another one, e.g., barge, spar, semi-sub or tension-leg platform.
-However, for each of the platforms, there exist sets of design and control parameters leading to undesired behaviours (Fleming et al., 2014).
+The nature and the set of control parameters leading to these phenomena can vary from one platform design to another, e.g., a barge, spar, semi-sub or tension-leg platform.
+However, for each of the platforms, there exist sets of design and control parameters leading to undesired behaviors (Fleming et al., 2014).

-Bottom-fixed control strategies normally consider a squared law for the electrical torque control (below-rated wind speeds) and a set of integral and proportional coefficients (the pitch scheduling) to control the rotational speed by the blade pitch and operate the wind turbine at the desired steady-state conditions (above-rated wind speeds) (Lopez-Queija et al., 2022).
-This control strategy allows to operate the wind turbine in steady-state conditions for a large set of wind speeds, typically from 3 to 25 ms^{-1} .
+Bottom-fixed control strategies normally consider a squared law for the electrical torque control (below-rated wind speeds) and a set of integral and proportional coefficients (the pitch scheduling) to control the rotational speed by the blade pitch and operate the wind turbine in the desired steady-state conditions (above-rated wind speeds) (Lopez-Queija et al., 2022).
+This control strategy allows one to operate the wind turbine in steady-state conditions for a large set of wind speeds, typically from 3 to 25 m s^{-1} .

 To adapt this control strategy to FOWTs, a first compensation is considered in this work.
 It aims at solving the NMPZ effects caused by the blade pitch on the rotor rotational dynamics.
-This solution is already introduced in (Fischer, 2013) (Stockhouse et al., 2021) and it is, in this work, analytically developed.
-The study of the NMPZs brings to a new NMPZ phenomenon, described for the first time in this work.
+This solution has already been introduced in Fischer (2013) and Stockhouse et al. (2021), and it is, in this work, analytically developed.
+The study of the NMPZs brings us to a new NMPZ phenomenon, described for the first time in this work.
 This is the NMPZ caused by the blade pitch on the platform dynamics.
-This new phenomenon is analytically developed leading to the explicit condition to verify it.
-However, the compensations proposed in literature and adopted in this work can't correct it.
+This new phenomenon is analytically developed, leading to the explicit condition to verify it.
+However, the compensations proposed in the literature and adopted in this work can not correct it.